lzszt/dotfiles/README.md

   - text tables extension
     - shortcut for new table
     - org/md mode for tables?
-- polybar wifi signal strength
+- polybar setup per machine not automatic